-Engineering Equity in a Male-Dominated Profession
+Engineering Equity in a Profession Dominated by Men

 Engineers gathered for the Engineers Canada 30 by 30 Virtual Conference in June to highlight solutions and address the culture of exclusion many women and under-represented groups in the profession experience—a problem conference attendee Megan Bowen, P.Eng., personally encounters and passionately strives to solve.